michaeljohnilagan/aspragers/README.md

 Follow the notebooks (more details below) to query PubMed or run the evaluation experiments.
 Note that some of the notebooks produce CSV files that the app depends on.
-Reproducibility is expected---if some result is not reproducible, please let me know.

 ### Other settings that can be changed